silch/zillionaire/README.md

 # zillionaire
 A party game inspired by the TV show "Who Wants to Be a Millionaire", written in Python, using [appJar](https://appjar.info) and [pygame](https://www.pygame.org).
-The program will open two windows: The game screen to be shown to the player/audience, and the control panel for the moderator.

 ## Features
 - Control panel: Program window used by the moderator to control the game stages such as starting the show, adding a new player, displaying the question and answers, logging in the player's final answer, activating jokers, and so on.
 It is intended to run on the computer's primary screen. [screenshots/001.jpg]